Tayruh/sadako/reference.md

 Times choice 2 has been seen: 0
 ```

+Normally the game does not save progress in a choice tree.
+It only saves progress when you click a link that leads to a label or page (using `sadako.doLink()`).
+However, if you give a choice an inline label, the game will allow you to save progress after that choice has been selected.

+### Limited Choice

+`*`

-Choices using a `*` choice token (as opposed to a `+` static choice token) that have an associated label will disappear after being clicked once.
+Choices using a `*` limited choice token (as opposed to a `+` static choice token) that have an associated label will disappear after being clicked once.

 ```
 {loop}